-If you want to use your own data sources or algorithms on the UP42 platform, you can create custom blocks that can be seamlessly added to your workflows as data or processing blocks.
+If you want to use your own algorithms on the UP42 platform, you can create custom blocks that can be seamlessly added to your workflows as processing blocks.
 These blocks will appear in the console tab Custom blocks.

 While developing custom blocks in Python, we recommend using the UP42 block utilities package.
-This package contains base classes for data and processing blocks, and several facilities to handle testing.
+This package contains base classes for processing blocks, and several facilities to handle testing.

 Clone the example block using Git and navigate to the folder that contains the Dockerfile and UP42Manifest: